 Where’s the GoFundMe campaign?

 It didn’t take very long.
 Richard C. Meyer has a GoFundMe to pay for this lawsuit against Waid.
 He didn’t create it.
 It was created by Ethan Van Sciver.
 I don’t understand why Comicsgate guys cannot create their own GoFundMe campaigns.
-It seems like they always go through a friend.
+It seems like they always go through an e-friend.